 All children under 8 years of age must be in a properly-used child passenger restraint system, either a car seat or a booster appropriate for the child's height and weight.
 If the child is taller than four feet, nine inches, however, he or she can simply use a seat belt regardless of age.
 Also, just because your child is older than 8 doesn't mean you have to remove the booster.
 If he or she is small, for example, the seat belt may not offer the best protection against injury without a booster.

+For the little ones, car seats should face the rear, but you can turn it around when they get a bit older.
 Oklahoma law states that all children under the age of 2 be in a rear-facing car seat.
 From ages 2-4, kids can face the front in their car seats.

-Only if the child is older than 4 years of age.
+Booster seats can only be used in place of a full car seat if the child is older than 4 years of age.

-Absolutely.
+It is possible to get help in installing your child's car seat.
 There are safety seat check sites all across the state where someone can assist with installing or even just double check to make sure everything is correct.